Joeyzsy/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 ### `upgrade_policy`

 The upgrade_policy supports the following:
-* `image_id` - (Optional, Available since v1.266.0) This property does not have a description in the spec, please add it before generating code.
+* `image_id` - (Optional, Available since v1.266.0) The image ID to upgrade to.
+Must match the node pool's image_id value.
-* `k8s_version` - (Optional, Available since v1.266.0) This property does not have a description in the spec, please add it before generating code.
+* `k8s_version` - (Optional, Available since v1.266.0) Kubernetes version to upgrade to.
+Cannot be greater than the control plane version.
-* `runtime` - (Optional, Available since v1.266.0) This property does not have a description in the spec, please add it before generating code.
+* `runtime` - (Optional, Available since v1.266.0) The container runtime to upgrade to.
+Must match the node pool's runtime_name value.
-* `runtime_version` - (Optional, Available since v1.266.0) This property does not have a description in the spec, please add it before generating code.
+* `runtime_version` - (Optional, Available since v1.266.0) The version of the container runtime.
+Must match the node pool's runtime_version value.
-* `use_replace` - (Optional, Available since v1.266.0) This property does not have a description in the spec, please add it before generating code.
+* `use_replace` - (Optional, Available since v1.266.0) Whether to use node replacement strategy (disk replacement) during upgrade.

 ### `rollout_policy`